Bring Your Feet Back to Perfect Shape With Bunion Treatment in Calgary

 Use bunion pads to prevent the foot from getting bruised.

-Use shoe inserts to ensure appropriate positioning of the foot.
+Use shoe inserts to ensure the foot is appropriately positioned.

 Put an ice pack on the bunion for 15-20 minutes every day for pain relief.